 Boil some water with salt, a few peppercorns, cardamon pods, and sticks of cinnamon.
 Boil the rice until it is almost done.
 Drain the rice and leave aside.

 When the lamb and patatoes are cooked through layer the rice on top.
 Sprinkle the rest of the saffron and food coloring.
 A little water–about a 1/4 of a cup evenly sprinkled.
-Distribute the rest of the fried onion on top of the rice and cover and cook in the oven at 300 F for another hour–or until the rice is cooked through.
+Distribute the rest of the fried onion on top of the rice and OPTIONAL : Take a piece of natural coal –about the size of a nickel or quarter.
+Light it up, and place in a nest made of the outer and first inner layer of an onion.
+Place in the middle of the pot , add a few drops of oil to the coal and cover and let the smoke permeate the dish.
+It will give it a nice smoky flavor.
+Then cook in the oven at 300 F for another hour–or until the rice is cooked through.

 OPTIONAL : I like to add three dabs of butter or aromatic ghee on the face [surface] of the rice.
 It gives it an extra special aroma and taste.

-We usually serve this dish with pickled lemons in red chillie sauce and yoghurt.
+We usually serve this dish with pickled lemons in red chillie sauce and with yoghurt on the side.